 Baylor Scott and White is a great example of a website that uses mostly light blue and white colors to portray safety, calmness, and professionalism.

-How to Incorporate Comfortable Colors
+How to Incorporate Comfortable Colors for Medical Website

 To incorporate comfortable colors into your website design, use a tool like a11y.
 This tool will show you if you have any colors that are starkly contrasting.